omarreis/NassauSt/BrentPriceInGoogleSheets.md

 The Execution log should show the script start and script finish.
 Or else there is some error.

 Now go back to the Sheet1 spreadsheet.
 The brent prices should be on the cells.

+**Nassau St** app shows the price with ticker **BRENT**

 --xx--